How to take Milky Way Photos and other Events in the Sky

 You will have to “redo the math” if you change lenses, so I’ve included a handy reference chart on this post so that you don’t have to do math in the dark on the dunes (like me).

 The good news is the milky way will not go away as quickly as a sunset, so you will have some time to tinker.
 You will also have to take into account how much ambient light you have around you.
 Get to the darkest place possible, as far away from city lights as you can.

-Check out the dark sky map to see where you can go to get away from the ambient light that is all around us.
-You can also learn much more about protecting our skies from light pollution by checking out the International Dark Sky Association’s website.
+Check out the dark sky map to see where you can go to get away from the ambient light all around us.
+You can also learn more about protecting our skies from light pollution by checking out the International Dark Sky Association’s website.